 Graduate education at CSU Stanislaus prepares students for career advancement, entry into professions, and possible doctoral study.
-In 2007, about 22% of the University's students were graduate and post-baccalaureate students, and 174 faculty members taught graduate courses.
-Graduate Council serves as the governance committee that provides leadership for ensuring the quality of graduate education.
-With regard to the preeminent role of RSCA in graduate education, the Graduate Council has recommended policy and procedures that have increased fiscal support incrementally over the past few years.
-This growth is shown primarily through graduate fee waivers, continuing enrollment fee reductions, graduate teaching assistantships funded by private donors, distribution of grants and indirect cost recovery, and University open-enrollment fees.
+In 2007, about 22% of the University's students were graduate and postbaccalaureate students, and 174 faculty members taught graduate courses.
+With regard to the preeminent role of RSCA in graduate education, the Graduate Council has recommended policy and procedures that have increased fiscal support incrementally over the past few years, primarily through graduate fee waivers, continuing enrollment fee reductions, graduate teaching assistantships funded by private donors, distribution of grants and indirect cost recovery, and University open-enrollment fees.

 An analysis of the student learning goals of each of the 23 master's programs verifies that each has at least one learning outcome related to the demonstration of research, scholarship, and creative activity and has multiple methods in place for the assessment of these learning outcomes.
 Eighty-six percent of the graduate programs require either a research thesis or graduate project.
-During the past two years, original research was evidenced by 583 theses produced by graduate students.
+During the past two years, 583 theses produced by graduate students attest to this original research.
 The Graduate Council continues to work with the University's administration to increase fiscal support for research through increased funding for graduate and research assistantships.